 Intentional bankruptcy does not necessarily equate to illegal bankruptcy.
 There are certain circumstances in which an individual may be in a position to push Chapter 7 bankruptcy, qualify under the means test, and not break any laws in the process.

 If you are uncertain about a particular legal issue connected to a bankruptcy filing, you need the help of a legal professional.
 By working with an attorney, debtors can gain a better understanding of what is and is not permitted in a bankruptcy filing.
-To learn more about your rights and options as a debtor, contact the Birmingham bankruptcy attorneys of GREENWAY BANKRUPTCY LAW, LLC, by calling (205) 324-4000.
+To learn more about your rights and options as a debtor, contact the Birmingham bankruptcy attorneys of [firm-name], by calling [phone-number].